idhamid2/Web-Geocoding/README.md

 - Gives the completes addres detail (House number, street name, postal-code, city, state, country, property type etc) by entering the coordinates and show the location on the map.
 - Provides the coordinates of the searched address/location on the map.

+The application can be accessed through this [link](https://idhamid2.github.io/Web-Geocoding/geocoding.html)

 ![Geocoding - Web map Application Working Sample](https://github.com/idhamid2/Web-Geocoding/blob/main/gecoding.gif)